nupurkmr9/concept-ablation/diffusers/README.md

           --parameter_group cross-attn \
           --enable_xformers_memory_efficient_attention
 ```

-If you already have a set of anchor concept prompts and dont require chatGPT to generate random prompts, you can provide the the path to the text file in `class_prompt`.
+When ablating for target objects with overlapping text prompt between anchor and the target, e.g., `caption_target="grumpy cat+cat"` and `class_prompt="cat"`, we also add `--with_prior_preservation`.

-When training for `caption_target="grumpy cat"`, we also add `with_prior_preservation`.
+**Ablating Nudity and Violent concept**

-**Ablating Nudity**
+Note: this was added after the ICCV publication and updated based on the discussio in the issue[]().
+We use a higher learning rate, with all attention parameter fine-tuning using our proposed objective.

 ```
 accelerate config
 export MODEL_NAME="CompVis/stable-diffusion-v1-4"